I realized I had Social Anxiety as a mom when I tried to build a sandcastle.

 On the playground.

-When my son deals with conflict and I have to intervene.
-Especially when he’s the one creating the conflict and I have to smooth things over with someone else’s kid.
-I never know if I’m reacting properly (or not reacting for that matter because let’s face it I’d rather not intervene) and what the other parent thinks of me and my kid.
+When my son deals with conflict, and I have to intervene.
+Especially when he’s the one creating the conflict, I have to smooth things over with someone else’s kid.
+I never know if I’m reacting properly (or not reacting, for that matter because, let’s face it, I’d rather not intervene) and what the other parent thinks of my kid and me.
 Honestly, the playground gives me the most anxiety because I can’t control anything that happens there.
-I find myself in situations where I have to talk to a parent because they’re in close proximity to me, or I have to respond to a babbling toddler.
+I find myself in situations where I have to talk to a parent because they’re near me, or I have to respond to a babbling toddler.
 If I could, I’d never set foot on a playground.

 Any place my son has a tantrum.